- WHY WOULD YOU EVEN STAY IN A HOSTEL?

 I have a soft spot for the hostel culture of community.

-If you’re a female traveling solo, it can get lonely out there and staying in a hostel is a bit like finding an instant group of friends.
+If you’re thinking of staying in a hostel alone, it can get lonely out there and staying at a hostel is a great way to meet people, a bit like finding an instant group of friends.
 There’s usually a foyer or sitting or common room where people hang out, talk, play music or simply chill.

 Most people who stay in hostels are curious about others and you’ll be talking to strangers in no time.